waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 2 (Saffron Access):** Giving a drink (Fresh Water, Soda Pop, or Lemonade) to a thirsty guard will grant access.
 I will test Fresh Water first.

 - **Reminder:** Unstun Super Nerd (sprite ID 2) on Celadon Mart 4F before leaving.

+- **Item Hint:** A Super Nerd on 4F is buying a POKé DOLL for COPYCAT in Cerulean City.
+This might be a key item for a trade or quest.